mathworks/Simscape-Battery-Electric-Vehicle-Model/README.md

 [Electric Vehicle Design with Simscape][url-bev-design] provides BEV design workflows using detailed models for detailed analysis.
-Note that the [BEV model in Simscape][url-bev] project is focused on vehicle system-level applications using abstract models.
+Note that the [BEV model in Simscape][url-bev] project (the current project you are viewing) is focused on vehicle system-level applications using abstract models.

 [Hybrid Electric Vehicle Model in Simscape][url-hev-powersplit]